 These spooky Halloween Eyeball Snacks are super quick and easy to make.
-They require only 3 ingredients, no cooking and are healthier than other options!
+They require only 3 ingredients, no cooking, and are healthier than candy!

 Spooky Halloween Eyeball Snacks